jkobti/yetAnotherBoilerplate/Docs/main.md

 ### 2. Backend Application Components

 The server-side stack centers on Django + DRF backed by PostgreSQL.
 Treat migrations, rate limiting, and email integrations as baseline capabilities, and layer in workers, realtime transport, and storage adapters as needed.
-Refer to `Docs/backend-api.md` for the authoritative breakdown of required features, optional add-ons, and configuration guidance.
+A built-in template for customer-facing API endpoints standardizes versioning, pagination, error shapes, and idempotency for external integrations.
+Refer to `Docs/backend-api.md` for the authoritative breakdown of required features, the customer-facing API template, optional add-ons, and configuration guidance.

 ### 3. Frontend Application Components